tylermcdaniel/tylermcdaniel.github.io/index.md

 I am also interested in other ways to assess social processes of inequality.
 Florencia Torche, Alisa Feldman, and I [__assess__](https://www.sciencedirect.com/science/article/abs/pii/S0276562425000514) marital surname choices using natality records from the state of New Jersey.
 We find that couples _do gender_ when it comes to surname choices: both hypergamous couples - those in which the husband has higher status than the wife - and hypogomous couples - those in which the wife has more status - are more likely to make conventional surname choices than homogomous couples.

 ## Teaching
 I designed and taught a course called [__Analytics for a Changing Climate: Introduction to Social Data Science__](https://bookdown.org/tylermc/soc128d/).
 The course introduces students to R and to data science more broadly, using examples from environmental justice and climate science.
+I am currently teaching [__Introduction to Computational Social Science__](https://019c932f-6501-a8d5-bac5-df7f6ede5a76.share.connect.posit.cloud/index.html).
 Please reach out if you would like to use any course materials or collaborate!

 I have also served as a teaching assistant for classes such as:
 * Computational Social Science